 Strafford voters at Town Meeting will consider the Resolution below.
 Please read it and talk with neighbors about it.
 If you have questions, you can see a Frequently Asked Questions sheet by clicking here.
-For two opportunities to learn about and discuss the Resolution before Town Meeting click here.
+You can find studies and articles to support the assertions in the Whereas sections below by clicking here.

 This resolution is not a church project but many of our members have supported it and helped create it.
 If you have questions the FAQ sheet does not answer, please email them to us at firstname.lastname@example.org, or use the “Leave a Reply” form at the bottom of this posting and we will pass them along to the Strafford Climate Action Group and Strafford Energy Committee.
 Thank you!